iterative/dvc.org/content/docs/use-cases/sharing-data-and-model-files.md

 ## Upload data and code

-After adding data to the <abbr>project</abbr> with `dvc run` or other commands, it should be stored in your local <abbr>cache</abbr>.
+After adding data to the <abbr>project</abbr> with `dvc run` or other commands, it'll be stored in your local <abbr>cache</abbr>.
 Upload it to remote storage with the `dvc push` command:

 ```dvc
 $ dvc push
 ```

-Code and [DVC-files](/doc/user-guide/dvc-file-format) should be committed and pushed with Git.
+Code and [DVC-files](/doc/user-guide/dvc-file-format) can be safely committed and pushed with Git.

 ## Download code